1. 100+ Technical Skills Examples & Definition (2025)

 1. Productivity software skills

-Every organisation these days uses some sort of productivity software, customer and sales management and communication software.
-Here are the most beloved by the businesses of today:
+Virtually every organization today relies on productivity software, customer and sales management tools, and communication platforms.
+Here are the most beloved by the businesses of today.

 • Access